Applications of closed models defined by counting to graph theory and topology

-Let $X$ be a finite undirected graph, we denote by $c_p(X)$ the cardinality of the set of morphisms $c^p_U\rightarrow X$ without backtracking.
+Let $X$ be a finite undirected graph, we denote by $c_p(X)$ the cardinality of the set of morphisms $c^p_U\rightarrow X$ without a backtracking.
 The Ihara zeta function of $X$ is defined by:

-Remark that if $f:X\rightarrow Y$ is a morphism in $W_U$ the the graphs $X$ and $Y$ have the same Ihara zeta function.
-We want to find a Quillen model for which $W_U$ is the class of weak equivalences.
+Remark that if $f:X\rightarrow Y$ is a morphism between finite undirected graphs in $W_U$, the graphs $X$ and $Y$ have the same Ihara zeta function.
+We want to find a closed model for which $W_U$ is the class of weak equivalences.
 We will see that such a model does not exist.